Nathan Healy

 Aurora Electricity Prices

-Solar panels generate electricity at a fixed cost, protecting Aurora homeowners from future utility rate increases while reducing monthly energy expenses.
+Solar panels generate electricity at a fixed cost, helping Aurora homeowners avoid future rate increases.
+Once your system is installed, the sun’s energy comes at no additional charge, creating predictable energy expenses.

 Price of Energy: Colorado vs National Average